 14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-Implementation of the guidelines for the protection of Monuments and sites as developed by the National Trust of Guyana
+Cooperation system: each project is supported through consultation and advice of the conservation bodies for archeology, architecture and world heritage.

 14.2 - Define which topics are covered by this example of good practice at the State Party level.